julienrull/libzro/README.md

-# LIB ZrØ
+# ZrØ - Core Library

-Boilerplate crossplateform library for sanity and peaceful mind C programming ✌️
+**libzro** is a crossplateform boilerplate library for sanity and peaceful mind C programming ✌️

----

 > [!warning]
-> libzro is still in early stage development and, so, comes without any guarantee to work properly for your needs.
-Keep your expectations low.
+> It is still in early stage development, so it comes without any guarantee to work properly in a production context.
+Thank you for your understanding.

-libzro is fundations of a bigger toolchains project called "ZrØ".
-It's a personal project primarely for my hobby and professional usecases but also for educational purposes, so there is a lot of room for improvement.
+**libzro** is the core fundation of a bigger toolchains project called "ZrØ".
+It's apersonal project primarely for my hobby and professional usecases but also for educational purposes.
+You can find the sources **libzro** is inspired of below.

 ## What libzro provides

+### Legend

+🔴 - Not implemented or partialy implemented

+🟠 - Implemented but not tested

+🟢 - Implemented and tested

+### Features

-- **zro_alloc.h**: contextual generic allocator mechanisme.
+- **zro_alloc.h**: contextual generic allocator mechanisme. 🟢
-- **zro_arena.h**: arena allocator, an alternative to malloc for safer and easier memory lifetimes managment.
+- **zro_arena.h**: arena allocator, an alternative to malloc for safer and easier memory lifetimes managment. 🟢
-- **zro_dynarr.h**: dynamic array (aka Vector or ArrayList).
+- **zro_dynarr.h**: dynamic array data structure (aka Vector or ArrayList). 🟢
-- **zro_string.h**: provide an API for better and easier unicode/UTF-8 compatible strings manimulation.
+- **zro_string.h**: new string API for easier unicode/UTF-8 compatible strings manimulation. 🟠
+- **zro_buff.h**: Stream bytes buffer data structures for easier data flow managment. 🔴
-- **zro_type.h**: crossplatform and clearer type definitions.
+- **zro_type.h**: collection of useful type for libzro to work properly. 🔴